Toilet Won’t Flush? How to Fix it in Minutes

 siphon jet

-The rim of the toilet bowl has holes evenly spaced, through which flush waters enters the bowl.
-With time, the holes can become clogged by mineral deposits present in the water especially calcium.
-Hold a small mirror under the toilet rim of the bowl and check the status of the rim holes.
+The rim of the toilet bowl has holes evenly spaced, through which flush water enters the bowl.
+The holes can become clogged with time by mineral deposits in the water, especially calcium.
+Hold a small mirror under the bowl’s toilet rim and check the rim holes’ status.

 If they look clogged, remove the toilet tank lid and pour a small amount of vinegar through the overflow tube.
-Since it is not possible to have the vinegar in the rim for long, pour the vinegar in little amount frequently taking intervals of 10 minutes for about one hour.
+Since it is not possible to have the vinegar in the rim for long, pour the vinegar in a small amount, frequently taking intervals of 10 minutes for about one hour.

-After about an hour, take the toilet brush and aggressively clean the rim of the bowl.
+After an hour, take the toilet brush and aggressively clean the bowl’s rim.
 Pour a little vinegar and brush some more.

 In addition to vinegar, you can use a thin wire or Allen wrench to unclog the holes one at a time.
 Insert the wire in each hole and rotate.
 Flush the toilet as you clean to wash down the scum.